rstacruz/lidoc/README.md

 You can use all supported Markdown on comments.
 These comments will be the documentation.

 These should be done with single-line comments.

-In JavaScript/C/PHP, this is `//`, in Python/CoffeeScript/Ruby/etc, it's `#`.
+ * This is `//` in JavaScript, C, PHP, and others.
+ * This is `#` in Python, CoffeeScript, Ruby, and so on.

 #### Any H1 block signifies a page.